provenance-io/provenance/x/name/spec/03_messages.md

 ## CreateRootNameProposal

 The create root name proposal is a governance proposal that allows new root level names to be established after the genesis of the blockchain.
+This legacy proposal is deprecated in favor of message based gov proposals, see MsgCreateRootNameRequest.

 ```proto
 message CreateRootNameProposal {